artainmo/DevOps/cloud/README.md

 ![Screen Shot 2024-06-21 at 14 24 01](https://github.com/artainmo/DevOps/assets/53705599/e695384b-1d3d-412c-86a7-3497dc0a19ab)

 Time series are a series of data points over time.
 Noice refers to random variations in time series data.

+Athena is a serverless SQL query service for S3.
+Under the hood it is powered by Presto.
+It can be used to query and analyze logs.
+It integrates with a lot of other services.
+AWS Glue can create a shema and transform data which can be useful for Athena.
+Amazon Quicksight can then be used to visualize the Athena queries.
+With Athena you pay-as-you-go, $5 per scanned TB.
+Converting data to columnar formats (such as ORC or Parquet) saves a lot of money because it allows Athena to be selective in the columns it needs to read.

 ## Resources